 The man who has long believed the Oval Office is his destiny is taking perhaps his last tilt at the windmill and setting out a surreptitious stall to test the waters.
 Sen. Mitt Romney (R-UT), is making his presence felt in such a way that one senses he’s setting his sights on a last, desperate shot to occupy 1600 Pennsylvania Avenue.
 And his self-perceived path to success?
 Siding with the Democrats.

-It would take a special kind of person to believe the latest impeachment attempts by House Democrats are little more than electioneering disguised by a façade of principle, yet the Utah Senator is now echoing talking points and dropping hints that would make Benedict Arnold blush.
+by House Democrats are little more than electioneering disguised by a façade of principle, yet the Utah Senator is now echoing talking points and dropping hints that would make Benedict Arnold blush.
 Parading around the Swamp in the full regalia of a last-minute hero only works if you happen to be fighting for the correct side.

 “I don’t look at myself as being a historical figure,” Romney said while implicating himself as the crucial pivot on which history turns.
 “I do think these are critical times.
 And I hope that what I’m doing will open the way for people to take a different path.”
 But what is it, exactly, that he is doing?